t4nello/homelab/README.md

 **Important:** Guacamole version **1.5.5** is recommended.
 Version **1.6.0** has known issues with WoL. https://issues.apache.org/jira/projects/GUACAMOLE/issues/GUACAMOLE-2107?filter=allissues

-Since a bridge network is used, WoL packets must be routed to your home LAN.
+Since a bridge network is used, WoL packets must be routed to your home LAN with specially prepared script

 ##### Steps:
 1. install socat package